 Competition and alternatives

-There are quite a few alternatives to the Xiaomi Mi 11 if you’re not completely sold on it or want to shop around first.
+There are quite a few alternatives to the Xiaomi Mi 11 series if you’re not completely sold on it or want to shop around first.
 You can check these alternatives out below.

 Samsung Galaxy S21 series (From $800, €849 in Europe): The base Galaxy S21 is arguably Xiaomi’s biggest competition, as it packs the same Snapdragon 888 processor (or Exynos 2100 in some markets), a triple rear camera setup with 8K recording, wireless charging, and a pretty slick 120Hz OLED screen too.
 The vanilla Mi 11 bests the S21 when it comes to wired charging and wireless charging speeds, battery capacity, screen resolution, and pricing in Europe.
 Meanwhile, the S21 edges out the Xiaomi device by virtue of offering water resistance and a hybrid telephoto camera.
 Looking for an alternative to the Mi 11 Ultra?
 Then the Galaxy S21 Ultra is worth considering too, sharing the same IP rating, core screen specs (1440p and 120Hz), and battery size.
 Both devices offer a periscope camera as well.